Crystal Rhoades

-Crystal Rhoades (born March 17, 1978) is an American politician serving as the Douglas County, Nebraska Clerk of the District Court since 2023.
+Crystal Rhoades (born March 17, 1978) is an American politician serving as the Douglas County, Nebraska, clerk of the district court since 2023.
 She was elected to the position in 2022 and took office on January 5, 2023.
+Rhoades is a Democrat.

-Previously, Rhoades served as a member of the Metropolitan Community College Board from 2006 to 2014 and Nebraska Public Service Commission from the 2nd district from 2015 to 2023.
+Previously, Rhoades served as a member of the Metropolitan Community College Board from 2006 to 2014 and of the Nebraska Public Service Commission from the 2nd district from 2015 to 2023.
 She was elected in 2014 to succeed long-time commissioner Anne Boyle and was re-elected in 2020.
-She resigned in 2023 to assume her role as Clerk of the District Court.
+She resigned in 2023 to assume her role as clerk of the District Court.

+Rhoades was a candidate for the U.S. House of Representatives in the 2026 election in Nebraska's 2nd congressional district, and finished third in the Democratic primary.

 Early career

 Rhoades graduated from Omaha Central High School and later attended the University of Nebraska Omaha as a Goodrich Scholar, graduating with her Bachelor of Arts in political science and psychology in 2004.
-After graduating, she worked as Assistant Executive Director at the Neighborhood Center for Greater Omaha and continued her studies at the University of Nebraska, receiving her Master of Science in political science in 2010.
+After graduating, she worked as assistant executive director of the Neighborhood Center for Greater Omaha and continued her studies at the University of Nebraska, receiving her Master of Science in political science in 2010.

 In 2006, Rhoades ran for the Metropolitan Community College Board of Governors from the 4th District, challenging incumbent Director Gary Kiel.
 She placed first in the nonpartisan May primary, winning 40.4% of the vote (4,975 votes) to Kiel's 37.3% (4,584 votes) and Steve Brock's 22.3% (3,920 votes).
 She advanced to the general election against Kiel and narrowly defeated him with 53% of the vote.
 She was re-elected unopposed in 2010.